pixel-industry/Social-Photo-Stream-jQuery-Plugin/README.md

 </code>
 </pre>

-<p>Now enter this js code inside "script" tags at the bottom of the body in your HTML document and enter your username:</p>
+<p>Now enter this js code inside "script" tags at the bottom of the body in your HTML document and enter your username and Picasa Album ID:</p>
 <pre>
 <code>
 /* ================ PICASA FEED ================ */